Permanentfrost/HomeLab/README.md

 ### VLAN Setup

+> [!CAUTION]
-First: Consider the caveats and ask whether this is really necessary or if there is no workaround.
+> On the Topic of VLANS: Consider all caveats and ask whether this is really necessary or if there is no workaround.
 The cost (monetary and time) to setup and maintain are really high.

 ###### Tagged